atsushieno/aap-core/README.md

 For `category`, we have undefined format.
 VST has some strings like `Effect`, `Synth`, `Synth|Instrument`, or `Fx|Delay` when it is detailed.
 When it contains `Instrument` then it is regarded by the JUCE bridge so far.

+`library` is to specify the native shared library name.
+It is mandatory; if it is skipped, then it points to "androidaudioplugin" which is our internal library which you have no control.

+`entrypoint` is to sprcify custom entrypoint function.
+It is optional; if you simply declared `GetAndroidAudioPluginFactory()` function in the native library, then it is used.
+Otherwise the function specified by this attribute is used.
+It is useful if your library has more than one plugin factory entrypoints (like our `libandroidaudioplugin.so` does).

 ## AAP-LV2 backend